nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. Medical administrator requests to <u>list patients / nurses (UC01)</u> or <u>find a specific patient / nurse (UC02)</u>.
 2. Medical administrator requests to delete date and time from a patient.
-3. HealthCare Xpress deletes the date and time for home-visits from the patient.
+3. Healthcare Xpress deletes the date and time for home-visits from the patient.

     Use case ends.